 Zach focused his degree in Adventure Education on the educational and interpersonal aspects of outdoor adventure with small groups.
 “It helps me understand students and clients needs on many levels; to know when to offer a challenge.
 They’re at a point of stretching, of growth, while they’re out there.
 My job is to have fun with people and meet them where they are.”

 Certified as a Wilderness First Responder and trained in a wide range of skills such as backpacking, climbing, sea kayaking, sailing, and wilderness navigation.
-Before calling Prescott home, Zach spent years guiding in the mountains and canyons of the U.S. Southwest and the nine years prior to that as a sail charter guide on the New England coast.
+Before moving back home to Massachusetts, Zach spent years guiding in the mountains and canyons of the U.S. Southwest and the nine years prior to that as a sail charter guide on the New England coast.
 His favorite part of leading a group is the chance he gets to share his passion for wild places, “to offer them the chance to interact with the world and each other in a very real way.”

 If you have any questions about a tour or destination, please feel to call or email anytime.
 We’re always happy to talk about the tours and your particular needs, and are normally in the office Mon-Fri from 9:00 – 4:30.
 If we don’t pick up, it just means we’re busy or away for a moment, so please leave a message and we’ll call you right back.
 We are located in the mountains of Northern Arizona, which is on Pacific time from early Nov to mid-March and Mountain time otherwise.